logeshjankeeram/30DaysOfPython/readme.md

-# this is me learning about github
+# This is me learning about github